AnneLaure57/doc/docs/BestPractices/bestPracticesGit.md

 Apply the **SOLID** concept -> S -> Single Responsibility Principle.

 push the least amount of lines thaht make sens together.

+Make atomic commit.
+An Anatomic commit = one commit for one change.

 ## **3 - Define code owners for faster code reviews**